 If your poetry is rough-cut diamonds, slightly off-kilter; if your fiction will make us feel more human and less alone; if you enjoy exploration of new forms at the edges of the literary universe; if you can bring us elegant translations of literature from far corners of the globe; if your nonfiction is wild and honest; if your visual art is raw and earnest…show us.
 We want to see it.

 According to one of my favorite poets, Nathaniel Mackey, “One of the things that marks the arrival of duende in flamenco singing is a sound of trouble in the voice, The voice becomes troubled.
 Its eloquence becomes eloquence of another order, a broken, problematic, self-problematizing eloquence.”
 Send your broken, problematic, self-problematizing eloquences for Duende‘s arrival (which is slated for October 2014) by May 15th.
+UPDATE: THE DEADLINE HAS BEEN EXTENDED TO JUNE 1ST.

 Donations can be made here.